-1. dishonesty, such as knowingly furnishing false information through any medium College, a College official; or a College review body; forgery, alteration, or misuse of the College documents, records or identification; falsely depicting yourself as another even in parody that might harm reputation

-2. theft of or damage to property of the College or of a member of the College community or of a campus visitor; identity theft; or theft of services

-3. unauthorized entry to or use of College facilities, including residential areas, rooftops or other areas closed to public accesss

-4. obstruction or disruption of teaching, research, administration, disciplinary procedures, interviews or other College activities including its public service functions or of other authorized activities on the College premises, and failure to act, comply or respond appropriately is considered disruptive behavior

-5. verbal abuse or harassment of, or threat to harm any person on College-owned or College-controlled property or at College sponsored or supervised functions; physical abuse or injury or conduct which physically threatens or endangers the health or safety of any person

-6. violations of College policies or of campus regulations, including regulations concerning: the registration of student organizations and their use of College entitlements and (use of College name in any form) facilities, the proper approval of events and fundraisers, and residential life policies and procedures

-7. disorderly conduct; lewd, indecent or obscene conduct or expression either on or off campus

-8. failure to comply with the directions of College officials, residence staff and security personnel in the performance of their duties

-9. hazing in any form

-10. actions or being in the presence of such actions, and which are in violation of the College's "Alcohol and Other Drug Policies" or the laws of the State of New Hampshire

-11. intentionally or recklessly damaging or tampering with emergency equipment (e.g. exit lights, fire alarms, fire extinguishers, safety cameras) or violations of the fire safety regulations; arson

-12. unauthorized possession, use or storage of any weapon, firearm (air rifle or pellet/paintball gun) or incendiary device (including fireworks) on College premises or at College sponsored functions

-13. violations of the "Acceptable Use of Computing Resources" policy

-14. conduct determined to be contrary and/or debilitating to the "development of a Christian community of respect"

-15. The use, possession, or storage of Hover boards, Swagways, 10 Hawks, Skywalkers, and similar devices, is prohibited on campus until safety standards for them can be developed and implemented, and this prohibition lifted.
+- 1. dishonesty, such as knowingly furnishing false information through any medium College, a College official; or a College review body; forgery, alteration, or misuse of the College documents, records or identification; falsely depicting yourself as another even in parody that might harm reputation - 2. theft of or damage to property of the College or of a member of the College community or of a campus visitor; identity theft; or theft of services - 3. unauthorized entry to or use of College facilities, including residential areas, rooftops or other areas closed to public access - 4. obstruction or disruption of teaching, research, administration, disciplinary procedures, interviews or other College activities including its public service functions or of other authorized activities on the College premises, and failure to act, comply or respond appropriately is considered disruptive behavior - 5. verbal abuse or harassment of, or threat to harm any person on College-owned or College-controlled property or at College sponsored or supervised functions; physical abuse or injury or conduct which physically threatens or endangers the health or safety of any person - 6. violations of College policies or of campus regulations, including regulations concerning: the registration of student organizations and their use of College entitlements and (use of College name in any form) facilities, the proper approval of events and fundraisers, and residential life policies and procedures - 7. disorderly conduct; lewd, indecent or obscene conduct or expression either on or off campus - 8. failure to comply with the directions of College officials, residence staff and security personnel in the performance of their duties - 9. hazing, in any form - 10. actions or being in the presence of such actions, and which are in violation of the College's "Alcohol and Other Drug Policies" or the laws of the State of New Hampshire - 11. intentionally or recklessly damaging or tampering with emergency equipment (e.g. exit lights, fire alarms, fire extinguishers, smoke detectors, safety cameras) or violations of the fire safety regulations; arson - 12. unauthorized possession, use or storage of any weapon, firearm (air rifle or pellet/paintball gun) or incendiary device (including fireworks) on College premises or at College sponsored functions (Knives that are determined by College staff to be a danger to the community will be confiscated as other prohibited items). - 13. violations of the "Acceptable Use of Computing Resources" policy - 14. conduct determined to be contrary and/or debilitating to the "development of a Christian community of respect" - 15.
+The use, possession, or storage of Hover boards, Swagways, 10 Hawks, Skywalkers, and similar devices, is prohibited on campus until safety standards for them can be developed and implemented, and this prohibition lifted.